You are here

 The witness – a fluency game

-Prepare a series of 4 or 5 pictures of people which can be easily copied (for example: 4 men with beards or moustaches of differing ages).
-Divide class into pairs.
-Student A is a witness and B is a policeman.
+Prepare a series of four or five pictures of people which can be easily copied (for example, four men with beards or moustaches of differing ages).
+Divide the class into pairs.
+Student A is a witness and B is a police officer.

-- Show all Student A's one of the pictures (Student B must not see it).
+- Show all Student As one of the pictures (Student Bs must not see it).
 Show it very briefly.

-- Student B must ask the witness to describe the person he saw.
-Student B can ask questions for details: hair, age, clothes, height, weight.
+- In pairs, Student B must ask the witness to describe the person they saw.
+Student B can ask questions for details, e.g. hair, age, clothes, height, weight.
 Student B should take notes.

-- Now give the Policemen (student B) the line up of 4 people.
+- Now give the police officers (student Bs) the line up of the four people.
 Which one did the witness describe?